michielappelman/workers-sso-auto-login/README.md

 ## Security Notes

 - Store legacy passwords securely in D1.
-- Use a long, unique `PASSWORD_TOKEN` but note that this will be available in plaintext in the HTML of the intercepted page.
+- Note that the temporary password will be available in plaintext in the HTML of the intercepted page.
 It cannot be used to log in to any application, but is matched on as a 'placeholder' to replace with the real password to the origin.
 - Only deploy this Worker for applications where you control both the authentication mapping and the backend.

 ## Troubleshooting